EEEEEEdison/CreditCard-Report/README.md

 # CreditCard-Report
-A simple report with 3 years credit card transaction in India using Jupyter notebook.
+A simple data report with 3 years credit card transactions data in India using Jupyter notebook.